aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

 When it comes to using spot instances, we must be aware of [spot interruptions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html) - the build jobs sometimes can be interrupted in the middle of build processes.
 They are well handled, however, by [Jenkins EC2 Fleet plugin](https://github.com/jenkinsci/ec2-fleet-plugin).
 The plugin detects spot interruptions and automatically reruns the suspended jobs.

 ### Automatically update AMI for build agents
-Since EC2 Linux spot instances are stateless, all the internal states of an instance (e.g. filesystem) are reset when an instance is terminated and launched (e.g. by scaling activities.)
-This can slow down build processes because many build systems cache intermediate artifacts in a build server's filesystem, assuming that they are shared between build jobs, which is not always the case on stateless servers.
+Since EC2 Linux spot instances are stateless, all the internal states of an instance (e.g. filesystem) are purged when an instance is terminated (e.g. by scaling activities.)
+This can slow down build processes because many build systems rely on caches of intermediate artifacts in a build server's filesystem, assuming that they are shared between build jobs, which is not always the case on stateless servers.

 We can share these caches between build jobs, however, even in our Linux spot based system by using [Amazon Machine Images (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
 An AMI contains a snapshot of an instance's filesystem ([Amazon EBS](https://aws.amazon.com/ebs/) snapshot.)
 If we create an AMI from an existing EC2 instance that was previously used for a Unity build job, any instance launched from the AMI will have warmed caches ready as soon as it is initialized.We can even create AMIs periodically to keep the caches updated.